 The BUildLab: IDG Capital Student Innovation Center occupies a 6,000 square-foot space prominently situated on campus with plenty of team meeting rooms and student workspaces, offices for Innovate@BU program leaders and mentors, oversized video screens for presentations, and lots of open space for hackathons, accelerators, classes, and hands-on workshops with mentors and experienced innovators from industry, government, nonprofits, and the arts.

 The core curriculum ensures students acquire the critical knowledge while allowing the flexibility to customize their academic focus through a strong selection of approved electives in Product Design, Manufacturing, and Physical Science, and Practicum.

 Internships: Students can add an Engineering Practice designation – recognized by employers and research institutions — to their degrees by developing and applying technical, project management and leadership skills in a practical internship with a company or research institution.

 Specializations: Students have the option of adding specializations in the rapidly emerging fields of data analytics, cybersecurity or robotics to their degrees.
 Learn More.

-Thesis or Practicum Options: Students pursuing careers in research or academia can choose to complete a thesis as part of the program.
-Other students take elective courses and complete a practicum, where they work with industrial partners on real-world projects, take project-intensive courses or engage in independent study.
+Thesis or Practicum Options: Students take an elective course and complete a practicum, where they work with industrial partners on real-world projects; take project-intensive courses; or engage in independent study.